ryLAn3404/GcvtS6MEgaY/-Kw/bA5/4BPRo/orchestration_TyJFD_1747834699.log.md

 Got a cool new model runtime or tool to add?
 Open a PR in our [plugin repo](https://github.com/langgenius/dify-plugins) and show us what you've built.

-Need to update an existing model runtime, tool, or squash some bugs?
-Head over to our [official plugin repo](https://github.com/langgenius/dify-official-plugins) and make your magic happen!

 Join the fun, contribute, and let's build something awesome together! 💡✨